mahmmooudian/Med-AGCNet/README.md

 * PR-AUC
 * Confusion Matrix

-For binary classification tasks, the implementation can automatically optimize the classification threshold using the validation set.
+For binary classification, the decision threshold can be automatically optimized using the validation dataset.

-Supported threshold optimization objectives include:
+Supported threshold optimization objectives:

 ```text
 balanced_accuracy